jbcodeforce/java-studies/docs/kafka.md

 # Kafka based microservice

 This is some development note to keep in mind for Kafka development.
 Most of the content is already defined in [those best practices](https://ibm-cloud-architecture.github.io/refarch-eda/kafka/readme/).
-Here the code is used as a template to start a project.
+Here the code in KafkaPlay is used as a template to start a project.

 Code is under KafkaPlay with readme to explain how to build and run it.